luzvpascal/SMCfeatures/README.md

   return(y_data)
 }
 ```
-This function inputs a set of parameters (here $r$, $K$ and $y_0$) and a vector of inputs (here a vector of time steps).
-The output of this function is the output of the model on input data as a vector.
+This function inputs a set of parameters (here $r$, $K$ and $y_0$) and a vector of data inputs (here a vector of times at which there is a data point).
+The output of this function is the specified output of the model as a vector (in this case, the modeled coral cover at the times when there is a data point).

 ### Step 2 defining the discrepancy function

 The second step of our approach is to define a function that calculates the discrepancy for any parameters $r$, $K$ and $y_0$.
 For the logistic growth example, this function is already implemented in the package, as `discrepancy_logistic_growth`.
 This function inputs a vector of parameters (r, K, y0 and sigma) for the logistic growth example.
-Then it calculates the discrepancy measure follwing the constraints at time 5 and 50 (see [Non-empirical constraints](#non-empirical-constraints)).
+Then it calculates the discrepancy measure for the constraints at time 5 and 50 (see [Non-empirical constraints](#non-empirical-constraints)).
 The function must return a list with a simulation list like object with t_const, y_const, K.
 and a summary statistic (discrepancy measure).

 ```r